Lokman Hossain Miah: Career

 In 1986, Miah joined the Bangladesh Civil Service as an admin cadre.

 Miah was the deputy director of Bureau of Manpower Employment and Training in 2007.

 In 2010 and 2011, Miah was the Deputy Commissioner of Mymensingh District.

 Hossain served as director of Civil Aviation Authority of Bangladesh and Ministry of Expatriates' Welfare and Overseas Employment.
 He is a former general manager of Jiban Bima Corporation.
 He is a former board member of Bangladesh Power Development Board.

 He was the secretary of the National Curriculum and Textbook Board.
 He is a former Additional Secretary of the Ministry of Shipping.

 Hossain was the Secretary of the Ministry of Textiles and Jute.

 On 5 April 2021, Miah was appointed Secretary of the Health Services Division at the Ministry of Health and Family Welfare during the second wave of the COVID-19 pandemic in Bangladesh.
 He replaced Abdul Mannan who was infected with COVID-19.
 He was promoted to senior secretary in June.

 On 23 August 2022, Miah's retirement was postponed.
 He was appointed chairman of the Bangladesh Investment Development Authority in September for a three-year term.
 He replaced Md Sirazul Islam.
 He is the chairman of National Advisory Board for Impact Investment in Bangladesh.

 Ashik Chowdhury replaced him as chairman in September 2024.
+After the fall of the Sheikh Hasina led Awami League government, a murder case was filed against him by Bangladesh Nationalist Party politician Mohammad Zaman Hossain Khan over the death of a protestor in July 2024.